Morgan Stanley slashes price target on Etsy Inc. [ETSY] – find out why.

 The following events will include webcast presentations by Etsy executives:.

-The results of the trading session contributed to over 2536880 shares changing hands.
-Over the past one week, the price volatility of Etsy Inc. stands at 3.44% while the volatility over the past one month is 4.48%.

-The market cap for ETSY stock reached $24.48 billion, with 126.98 million shares outstanding and 125.78 million shares in the current float.
-Compared to the average trading volume of 2.83M shares, ETSY reached a trading volume of 2536880 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 2.81M shares, ETSY reached a trading volume of 4050854 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Etsy Inc. [ETSY]?